 Conwell Hall.
-This residence hall is occupied by men.
-Included in this building are a student lounge, a faculty lounge, a barber shop, and a recreation room.
+This residence hall is occupied by freshman and sophomore men.
+Included in this building are a student lounge, a faculty lounge, a barber shop and a recreation room.

 Conrad Hall.
 A dining hall, open to students and faculty members, has been expanded to a seating capacity of four hundred.
 It is equipped to provide cafeteria service.
-The Home Economics Department is located on the second floor of this building.
-The College canteen is located in the basement of this building.